Improved GUI Grounding via Iterative Narrowing

 To address the loss of contextual information, we conducted preliminary experiments where the model was provided with both the entire screenshot and the current crop during each iteration.
-This approach was inspired by the work of Chen et al.~\cite{chen2018iterativevisualreasoningconvolutions}, which introduced a mechanism to leverage both local and global modules that iteratively exchange information for enhanced reasoning.
-Our goal was to enable the model to retain a global understanding while refining its focus through local crops.
+The goal was to enable the model to retain a global understanding while refining its focus through local crops.

-However, during these initial experiments, we observed that the Visual Language Model (VLM) frequently confused the local crop with the global context image.
+However, during these initial experiments, we observed that the VLM frequently confused the local crop with the global context image.
 This confusion led to incorrect coordinate predictions, as the model sometimes generated coordinates referencing the entire global image rather than accurately focusing on the local context intended for refinement.

 We believe that further fine-tuning could help the model more effectively distinguish between global and local contexts, ultimately improving its performance in context-dependent scenarios.